Foynes and the Flying Boat Museum

 Foynes is located on the Wild Atlantic Way route which is one of Ireland’s best road trips, the Wild Atlantic Way runs 2,500 kilometres and is a very scenic route, this route is the longest coastal route in the whole world.
-The Foynes viewpoint area is a nice place to stop and take some photos of the ships in the port or the Shannon estuary.
+The Foynes viewpoint area is a nice place to stop and take some photos of the ships in the port or of the Shannon estuary.

 Foynes played a huge role in aviation during the 1930s and 1940s, some planes didn’t have a huge flying capacity back then.
-Foynes was a perfect location for seaplanes crossing the Atlantic on eastern shore paths.
+Foynes was a perfect location for seaplanes crossing the Atlantic on the eastern shore paths.

 The area became one of the biggest passenger airports in Europe during World War Two.
 The 1930’s seen flights from Foynes to Newfoundland in North America.
-Shannon Airport in County Clare was built and opened in 1942 which seen the closure of the flying boat station in the year 1946.
+Shannon Airport in County Clare was built and opened in 1942 which seen the closure of the flying boat station at Foynes in the year 1946.
 In 1954 an Irish Language college opened in Foynes in the former terminal building.

 The visitor centre is opened 7 days per week from Mid March to Mid November.

 Dates and Times

 21st of March to the middle of November 9.30 am to 5.00 pm